 Are Australian Shepherds Difficult?

-Each dog breed can be “difficult” to an owner with a lifestyle that doesn’t fit the dog’s characteristics.
+Each dog breed can be “difficult” for an owner with a lifestyle that doesn’t fit the dog’s characteristics.
 Australian Shepherds need to be always working and doing physical and mental activities.
 It needs a lot of exercise, playtime, proper training, and early socialization activities to thrive and conquer its aggressive tendencies.
 Before getting this type of breed for a pet, assess your current living situation and pet needs.

-It can also be due to a defensive aggressiveness from previous abuse.
+It can also be due to defensive aggressiveness from previous abuse.
 But once these issues are all ironed out, Australian Shepherds would serve as loyal, protective, and happy to be around.
 Ensure that your Aussie would have a good routine and proper jobs to focus its energy into.